 Four slices of bacon cooking in a nonstick skillet over a gas stovetop

-While the bacon is cooking, spread a bit of mayo on one side each of two slices of bread.
+While the bacon is cooking, spread a bit of mayo on one side of each of the bread slices.

 Slice a few pieces of the tomato and spread them out on the bread so it covers as much as possible.
 The amount you need will vary based on the size of the tomato.